IDDI-GPC/analysis-benefit/README.md

-# analysis-benefit
-Documentation for the BENEFITanalysis app
+# Documentation for the BENEFIT analysis app